TheSynt4x/Blog/README.md

   <li>User Control Panel</li>
 </ul>

+<h2>Setup:</h2>
-<p>You need a web server to set this content management system up.
-A webserver with apache and mysql.
-Once you set this up don't forget to change mysql credentials in <b>bootstrap/Bootstrap.php</b></p>
+<p>You need a web server such as XAMPP or UniServer or even a hosting service to set this content management system up.
+A web server with apache and mysql is a must.
+Once you set this up don't forget to change mysql credentials in <b>bootstrap/Bootstrap.php</b>.</p>